myxie/shadow/docs/source/index.rst

 Motivation
 ----------

-*shadow* has been designed to test the effectiveness  of algorithms that may be used to schedule Radio Interferometry pipelines for the Square kilometre Array (SKA).
+SHADOW has been designed to test the effectiveness  of algorithms that may be used to schedule Radio Interferometry pipelines for the Square kilometre Array (SKA).
 It is hoped that the library becomes a repository of workflow scheduling heuristics and metaheuristics, as well as tool in which